Waveform File Format

 represents the time at the start of the first sample in the message stream) - The data type for each variable

-- Details on how the data is encoded
+- Details on how the data is encoded, if applicable

 - Details on whether sample intervals are uniform across waveform types and channels.
 High-frequency waveforms should have uniform sample intervals, but if this is not the case please explain why.
 We expect that numerics files may have non-uniform sample intervals.